 Avoid Labeling Foods as “Bad”

-In your efforts to encourage your family to choose healthy foods, you don't need to label junk food as "bad" or completely prevent your family from enjoying an occasional treat.
+In your efforts to encourage your family to choose healthy foods, you don’t need to label junk food as “bad” or completely prevent your family from enjoying an occasional treat.
 Indeed, this strict approach can backfire.
-Studies have found that banning unhealthy foods makes family's desire for such foods even greater, and their intake of these unhealthy foods may actually increase.
-The long-term consequences of attempting to restrict your family's food choices can be even greater.
-Researchers have found that family whose actively restricted their diet had higher incidence of body dissatisfaction, increasing the risk of developing an eating disorder.
+Studies have found that banning unhealthy foods makes family’s desire for such foods even greater, and their intake of these unhealthy foods may actually increase.
+The long-term consequences of attempting to restrict your family’s food choices can be even greater.
+Researchers have found that families whose have actively restricted their diet have a higher incidence of body dissatisfaction, increasing the risk of developing an eating disorder.

 Focus instead on discussing the benefits of nutritious foods with your family so that they can learn to make their own smart choices.
 Explain how lean proteins like turkey or skim milk can help give them greater strength to play sports, or that the vitamins in vegetables and fruits can help keep them from getting sick and missing out on fun activities.

 Finding time to eat together as a family can be challenging, particularly as your family gets older and have their own schedule of time-consuming activities.
 Working to make family dinner together a daily occurrence, however, can make a huge difference in your family’s eating habits.
 One study found that family who regularly ate dinner with their families had healthier diets that included more fiber, fruits and vegetables, and less soda, fried foods, and foods high in saturated fat.
 The benefits of eating meals together when your family is young don’t end when they reach adulthood, either; research has demonstrated that those who ate dinner with their families when young continue to make smart and healthy food choices once they reach adulthood.